-Projects should embody the best practices recommended by the Association for Documentary Editing (ADE) or the Modern Language Association (MLA) Committee on Scholarly Editions.
+All projects should embody the best practices in editing and translating, such as those recommended by the Association for Documentary Editing (ADE) or the Modern Language Association (MLA) Committee on Scholarly Editions.
 Editions and translations must contain scholarly apparatus appropriate to their subject matter and format, including introductions and annotations that explain form, transmission, and their historical and intellectual contexts.
 For translation projects, you must also explain your theory and method of translation for the proposed work.